 Diana H. Bloomfield uses the chemistry of alternative photographic processes like gum bichromate, cyanotype and platinum palladium printing, often in combination, to create photographs with flowing gestures and rich dimensionality . . .

-I began this ongoing series of my daughter fifteen years ago.
+I began this ongoing series of my daughter over seventeen years ago.
 These particular images work as narratives.
 Alone, or in combination, they have a story to tell.
 As metaphorical portraits, they suggest the essence of a person, rather than offer any literal interpretation.
 I like to think of these as visual vignettes that suggest half-remembered, fragmented dream worlds.
 They borrow from the past, my ever-changing and skewed memories of that past, and fleeting moments in time.

 These multi-layered prints (including the slight mis-registrations of those layers), and the frequent use of pinhole and toy cameras, offer a sense of movement and fluidity.
 The repeated layerings are meant to add a tonality and a saturated richness, yet each layer added also serves to remove all the hard, clearly defined edges and sharp clarity.
 A softness and ambiguity results-- much the way we see and remember.